hexagon5un/arduino_CLI/README.md

 Notes on my experiments with creating a Makefile to replicate the Arduino build chain (as of 1.6.4).
 Works for me.  :)

 Basically, what I did was to set up verbose logging in the Arduino IDE, copy the log files over, figure out what it was doing, and mimic it.

+The bash script `makefile_shell_version.sh` does just that, and is probably most readable if you're interested in what it took.
+OTOH, the `Makefile` should be easier/quicker to make work on your system with less editing.

 ## Summary